-Online safety training needs audit Name of staff member/volunteer: Date: Do you know the name of the person who has lead responsibility for online safety in school?
-Do you know what you must do if a pupil approaches you with a concern or issue?
-Are you familiar with the school's acceptable use agreement for staff, volunteers, governors and visitors?
-Are you familiar with the school's acceptable use agreement for pupils and parents?
-Do you regularly change your password for accessing the school's ICT systems?
-Are you familiar with the school's approach to tackling cyber-bullying?
-Are there any areas of online safety in which you would like training/further training?
+Online safety training needs audit Name of staff member/volunteer: Date: Do you know the name of the person who has lead online safety in school?
+Do you know what you must do if a pupil approach or issue?
+Are you familiar with the school's acceptable use a volunteers, governors and visitors?
+Are you familiar with the school's acceptable use a and parents?
+Do you regularly change your password for access systems?
+Are you familiar with the school's approach to tack Are there any areas of online safety in which you would like training/further training?
 Please record them here.